 Who should come along?

 Your husband or partner is under normal circumstances very welcome to join you during the ultrasound scan.
 Usually, we would welcome another friend or your parents (or in-laws) to join you.
 During the start of the COVID-19 epidemic we have asked ask you to limit the accompanying persons to one.
-Children will NOT be allowed to enter the hospital.
 Many thanks to everyone who complied with this, and apologies to the grannies that had to see the pictures at second hand!
 (At other times, also keep in mind that too many people can make it difficult for you and your husband to focus if something specific needs to be explained.
 To bring small children along is usually boring for the child and distracting for yourself.)
-DURING THE CORONA LOCKDOWN PERIOD, NO ACCOMPANYING PERSON IS ALLOWED.
-Exceptions would include second opinion ultrasound examinations and examinations of a baby where a problem has been identified, and where it is important to discuss these findings with yourself and your significant other.
-It breaks our heart to do this, but believe that this can help (in a small way) to stop the COVID-19 pandemic in its tracks.
+During the time of lockdown, and to minimize exposure in the hospital, ONLY ONE ACCOMPANYING PERSON, AND NO CHILDREN, IS ALLOWED.
+Please remember that these arrangements might change without notice, and check your SMS on the day before the appointment.

 What if my husband or partner cannot join me?